 THE EXILES A-

-Watching this early 1960’s film about American Indians adapting to their city environment in the now demolished Bunker Hill district of Los Angeles where in the space of 12 hours they go on an all night drinking binge, is literally like opening a time capsule to a different era, but despite the vintage cars and the dated vernacular of the times, this film is as relevant today as it was when it was made.
+Watching this early 1960’s film about American Indians adapting to their city environment in the now demolished Bunker Hill district of Los Angeles, the same neighborhood depicted a few years earlier by Joseph Losey in M (1951), where huge, sprawling Victorian mansions overlook the city and cheap hotels are squeezed between old houses, with the Angels Flight tramway traversing the steep incline of the hill, where in the space of 12 hours they go on an all-night drinking binge, which is literally like opening a time capsule to a different era, but despite the vintage cars and the dated vernacular of the times (a trolley ride is only 5 cents, haircuts 25 cents, while gas is a whopping 27 cents a gallon), this film is as relevant today as it was when it was made.
 The film’s strength is its wrenchingly honest documentary style, where the reality of a marginalized people whose past has been stolen from them is stunning, as they feel as detached from the present as from their past, where they have literally become exiles in their own country.
-The film opens with sage words: “The old people remember the past,” along with Edward Curtis portraits of strong Indian faces in the late 19th century, a time when Indians were forcibly evicted from a life of freedom on the open plains and ordered to live on restricted reservation lands, a military and political act that effectively cut native people’s ties to their heritage.
+The film opens with sage words: “The old people remember the past,” along with Edward Curtis portraits of strong Indian faces in the late 19th century, a time when Indians were forcibly evicted from a life of freedom on the open plains and ordered to live on restricted reservation lands, a military and political act that effectively cut native people’s ties to their heritage, the Exiles #1 1961 Native American History Conformity YouTube (21:16).
 More than a century later, they’re still searching for it.
-The camera focuses on a neglected pregnant wife, Yvonne Williams, whose husband Homer Nish (the spitting image of César Rojas from the Los Lobos band, known for his wide girth, trademark black sunglasses and slicked-back, black hair) all but ignores her and lays about jobless all day long as he would rather hang around every night in the company of friends than be at home.
+It’s an undisputed fact that on the East coast Mohawk Indians helped construct many of New York City’s tallest skyscrapers, as they supposedly possess no fear of heights (The Mohawks Who Built Manhattan - Native Village), but American Indians born on U.S. soil were only granted full citizenship in 1924, yet voting rights were still denied by individual states for several decades, where the final state to grant full citizenship was New Mexico in 1962, only then becoming free members of American society, coming several years “after” this was filmed, and nearly 100 years after the freedom of slaves.
+In the 50’s and 60’s, in one of the untold historical migrations, many young people moved off the reservations into the cities in search of a better life, many who served in the army together, with Los Angeles becoming a primary destination.
+By 1960 Los Angeles had the largest urban concentration of American Indians in the country, but few found opportunities awaiting them, a harsh reality this film reflects.
+The camera initially focuses on a neglected pregnant wife, Yvonne Williams, whose husband Homer Nish (the spitting image of César Rojas from the Los Lobos band, known for his wide girth, trademark black sunglasses and slicked-back, black hair) all but ignores her and lays about jobless all day long as he would rather hang around every night in the company of friends than be at home.
 In the opening moments of the film, we hear her in voiceover describe how she’s glad to be off the reservation and hopes for a brighter future for her unborn child.
-But life is no picnic in the city either, especially when her husband avoids any connection to family and abandons her every night while he and his friends mooch drinks and cigarettes, hustle up whatever change they can scrounge together, and pretty much joyride and barhop every night listening to Anthony Hilder and the Revels' primitive rock ‘n’ roll on the jukebox, The Revels - Comanche 1960 YouTube (2:01), getting as drunk as possible on rotgut Thunderbird and Lucky Lager beer.
+But life is no picnic in the city either, especially when her husband avoids any connection to family and abandons her every night while he and his friends mooch drinks and cigarettes, hustle up whatever change they can scrounge together, and pretty much joyride and barhop every night listening to Anthony Hilder and the Revels’ primitive rock ‘n’ roll on the jukebox, THE REVELS - REVELLION (Impact) YouTube (1:12), getting as drunk as possible on rotgut Thunderbird and Lucky Lager beer.

-Unseen for decades until Thomas Anderson featured the film in his amazing documentary Los Angeles Plays Itself (2003), it was recently restored by preservationist Ross Lipman and the UCLA Film & Television Archive, comprised of two distinctively different parts, almost as if they’ve been stitched together, as they aren’t always on the same track.
-The luscious black and white photography by cinematographers John Morrill, Erik Daarstad, and Robert Kaufman is extraordinary throughout utilizing a very modern free-form camera technique of weaving in and out of crowds, capturing bar scenes, fights, sidewalk action, joyriding, and people gathering together high atop Hill X after the bars have closed for more drinking, drumming, and chanting Indian songs while also occasionally engaging in fisticuffs.
+Coming between Morris Engel’s Little Fugitive (1953), John Cassavetes’ Shadows (1959), and Shirley Clarke’s The Cool World (1964), the film captures the raw, independent spirit of American films, arguably the spiritual cousin of Charles Burnett’s Killer of Sheep (1978), as both are neorealist black-and-white independent films that use a documentary style to explore how minorities survive in downtrodden regions of Los Angeles, both named to the Library of Congress National Film Registry.
+Literally unseen for decades, never finding a distributor, despite premiering at the 1961 Venice Film Festival and making the cover of Film Quarterly magazine, lingering out of sight until Thomas Andersen sought rights from Mackenzie’s family (as the director died at age 50 in 1980) to feature footage in his amazing documentary Los Angeles Plays Itself (2003), it was restored in 2008 by preservationist Ross Lipman and the UCLA Film & Television Archive, who was responsible for the restoration of Killer of Sheep as well, comprised of three different storylines, almost as if they’ve been stitched together, offering uniquely differing perspectives, as they aren’t always on the same track.
+There is barely any trace of anyone who is non-Indian, maintaining a separate communal presence in such a large urban environment, existing in their own figurative island, subject, for the most part, to their own laws and rituals.
+The luscious black and white photography by cinematographers John Morrill, Erik Daarstad, and Robert Kaufman is extraordinary throughout, particularly the night photography, shot on a 35mm Arriflex, utilizing a very modern free-form camera technique of weaving in and out of crowds, capturing bar scenes, fights, sidewalk action, joyriding, and people gathering together high atop Hill X (bulldozed for Dodger Stadium) after the bars have closed at 2 am for more drinking, drumming, and chanting Indian songs while also occasionally engaging in fisticuffs.
 While the camera captures the free-spirited look of the times, the audio track reflects the lack of any script whatsoever where much is dubbed from recorded interviews, so it lacks the searing intensity of the images and despite its best efforts to remain relevant, falls short in many respects.
 This may be what the “original” version of Shadows (1959) was like when it was completely improvised, filled with greetings, hip expressions, and an otherwise detached way of communicating with one another before Cassavetes sat down and wrote a more personal script.
 However this lack of personal connection in THE EXILES matches the theme of the title.
 The characters are so busy getting high and avoiding life and its responsibilities that their evasiveness even from one another leaves them completely detached from their own lives.
-In one telling scene, Homer and his gang are sitting in a car smoking a cigarette watching the cops routinely roust some customers in a bar before he gets out, without a word, and enters the bar alone.
+In one telling scene, Homer and his gang are sitting in a car smoking a cigarette watching the cops routinely roust some customers in a bar before he gets out, without a word, and enters the bar alone, If you ever fall for someone - YouTube (1:36).
 The guy doesn’t even feel like acknowledging his friends, he simply does whatever the hell he feels like doing.
 No questions asked.
 While in his mind this feels like freedom, it’s actually another failed connection, as he exists in a separate reality from the world around him.
 This stands in stark contrast to those Indian portraits from the 19th century of men who lived in complete harmony with their environment.